kyrylo-24/depositify/docs/development-approach.md

 Back to [README](../README.md)

+> For this project, I've decided to focus on setting up frontend and backend apps in a monorepo structure with proxy server and dockerised setup.
+I've added a couple different tests to showcase different approaches to testing: unit and integration tests for backend, and unit and E2E tests for frontend.x

 ## 1. Project Structure

 Depositify is organized as a monorepo using Turborepo and npm workspaces.
 Why monorepo?